teresa-wolfiivp/notes/README.md

 - Today's programming wisdom: "Premature optimization is the root of all evil" - Donald Knuth.

 This quote highlights that while efficiency is crucial in programming, optimizing code too early, without proper profiling and understanding the actual bottlenecks, can lead to unnecessary complexity, harder maintenance, and potentially introduce new bugs.
 Focus on writing clear, maintainable, and correct code first; optimize only when it's truly needed based on data and analysis.

+# 2024-03-13
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.

+First, prioritize your tasks.
+When you're working on a project, there will always be multiple things that need to get done.
+By determining which tasks are most important and which can wait, you can make sure that you focus on the right things at the Right time.
+Use a task management tool, such as Trello or Asana, to keep track of your work and make adjustments as needed.
+ -
+Next, planning ahead is crucial.
+Before starting a new project or undertaking a large task, take some time to think through the steps involved and create a plan.
+Will you need any new tools or libraries?
+How will you structure your code?
+By taking the time up front to plan, your overall workflow will be smoother and you’re less likely to run into problems later on.